cfw-guide/dsi.cfw.guide/docs/get-started.md

 Memory Pit is an exploit utilizing the DSi Camera, compatible with all firmware versions.

-Optionally, this exploit can be used to install Unlaunch, a bootcode exploit which gets installed onto the DSi console itself, allowing full control of the console on boot, and as a result, allows homebrew applications full access to the hardware without restrictions from DSi system apps or DSiWare titles.
+Optionally, this exploit can be used to install Unlaunch (see Section II for what Unlaunch is).

 There is a very minor risk of **bricking** your console when installing Unlaunch, so if this is a concern, use an [alternate exploit](alternate-exploits.html) instead, or proceed with the guide normally, but avoid installing Unlaunch.
 Keep in mind that if you don't install Unlaunch, homebrew compatibility will be somewhat limited if you only use Memory Pit.